opencog/evidence/README.md

 variety of styles, especially problematic in 18th and 19th century European records.
 There are errors from the transcription of these texts.
-The spelling of names and surnames presents a challenge, espcially for European immigrants, where the spelling conventions clash between the native language and English: many names are simplified and Anglicized.
+The spelling of names and surnames presents a challenge, especially for European immigrants, where the spelling conventions clash between the native language and English: many names are simplified and Anglicized.
 Catholic Church parish records often convert native names to Church Latin.
-Census records indicate that some people are either sloppy or are fudging the facts, or perhaps they really do not know thier birthdays or how they were spelling their surname a decade earlier.
+Census records indicate that some people are either sloppy or are fudging the facts, or perhaps they really do not know their birthdays or how they were spelling their surname a decade earlier.
 Many surnames are extremely common, and there are many couples named "John & Mary".